Sportsfanfocus.com has no affiliation with Citizens Bank Park, the Philadelphia Phillies, or MLB (info)

 The Phillies will take batting practice first, since they are the home team.
 After that, the visiting team will take their batting practice.
 The length of batting practice can fluctuate day-to-day, but most teams stick to normal routines as much as possible.

 Citizens Bank Park gates will open 90 minutes before first pitch for most games.
+However, if you are sitting in Ashburn Alley, gates will open 2 hours prior to first pitch.
 The Phillies will take batting practice first.
 The road team will begin batting practice after the Phillies are finished.
 This means that likely the Phillies will already by taking batting practice when you get into the stadium.
 You will want to get there right as gates open to see as many Phillies players as possible.